 - Pockets with side opening

-- Sewing seams (covered in this post!)
+- Sewing seams (this post!)

 - Sewing the tie waistband View B & View D